Immanuel Wallerstein: The Modern World-System

-Criticism

-Wallerstein's theory provoked harsh criticism, not only from neo-liberal or conservative circles but even from some historians who say that some of his assertions may be historically incorrect.
-Some critics suggest that Wallerstein tended to neglect the cultural dimension of the modern world-system, arguing that there is a world system of global culture which is independent from the economic processes of capitalism; this reduces it to what some call "official" ideologies of states which can then easily be revealed as mere agencies of economic interest.

-Nevertheless, his analytical approach, along with that of associated theorists such as Andre Gunder Frank, Terence Hopkins, Samir Amin, Christopher Chase-Dunn, Thomas D. Hall, Aníbal Quijano and Giovanni Arrighi, has made a significant impact on the field and has established an institutional base devoted to the general approach of intellectual inquiry.
-Their works has also attracted strong interest from the anti-globalization movement.

-Arthur Stinchcombe was very critical of Wallerstein's The Modern World-System, writing that the book presents no theoretical argument and no determinate mechanisms.
-Instead, the theory of the book "reduces to a general imperative for the scholar to look for world system influences, perhaps wise advice but not very specific."
-Stinchcombe also argues that the book does not define its concepts independently of their effects, thus entailing tautologies regarding cores, peripheries and semi-peripheries.

 Terms and definitions

 Capitalist world-system

 Wallerstein's definition follows dependency theory, which intended to combine the developments of the different societies since the 16th century in different regions into one collective development.
 The main characteristic of his definition is the development of a global division of labour, including the existence of independent political units (in this case, states) at the same time.
 There is no political center, compared to global empires like the Roman Empire; instead, the capitalist world-system is identified by the global market economy.
 It is divided into core, semi-periphery, and periphery regions, and is ruled by the capitalist mode of production.

 Core/periphery

 Defines the difference between developed and developing countries, characterized e.g. by power or wealth.
 The core refers to developed countries, the periphery to the dependent developing countries.
 The main reason for the position of the developed countries is economic power.
 Wallerstein "used the term core to suggest a multicentric region containing a group of states rather than the term center, which implies a hierarchy with a single peak."